Dong-xxxx/DM-ESPCA/README.md

 Num.init:

-w_l: t_value data of each subtype.
+w_l: t-value data of each gene corresponding to subtype.

 #output